History of radio: Vacuum tubes

+Loudspeakers

+In the early days one had to use headphones to listen to radio.
+Later loudspeakers in the form of a horn of the type used by phonographs, equipped with a telephone receiver, became available.
+But the sound quality was poor.
+In 1926 the first radios with electrodynamic loudspeakers went for sale, which improved the quality significantly.
+At first the loudspeakers were separated from the radio, but soon radios would come with a built-in loudspeaker.

+Other inventions related to sound included the automatic volume control (AVC), first commercially available in 1928.
+In 1930 a tone control knob was added to the radios.
+This allowed listeners to improve imperfect broadcasting.

+The magnetic cartridge, which was introduced in the mid 20's, greatly improved the broadcasting of music.
+When playing music from a phonograph before the magnetic cartridge, a microphone had to be placed close to a horn loudspeaker.
+The invention allowed the electric signals to be amplified and then fed directly to the broadcast transmitter.

 Transistor technology

 Following development of transistor technology, bipolar junction transistors led to the development of the transistor radio.
 In 1954, the Regency company introduced a pocket transistor radio, the TR-1, powered by a "standard 22.5 V Battery."
 In 1955, the newly formed Sony company introduced its first transistorized radio, the TR-55.
 It was small enough to fit in a vest pocket, powered by a small battery.
 It was durable, because it had no vacuum tubes to burn out.
 In 1957, Sony introduced the TR-63, the first mass-produced transistor radio, leading to the mass-market penetration of transistor radios.
 Over the next 20 years, transistors replaced tubes almost completely except for high-power transmitters.

 By the mid-1960s, the Radio Corporation of America (RCA) were using metal–oxide–semiconductor field-effect transistors (MOSFETs) in their consumer products, including FM radio, television and amplifiers.
 Metal–oxide–semiconductor (MOS) large-scale integration (LSI) provided a practical and economic solution for radio technology, and was used in mobile radio systems by the early 1970s.